MapsIndoors/mapsindoors.github.io/collections/_ios/v3/booking/index.md

 }
 ```

-The above example creates a query for bookings that exists for a location with timespan between 1 hour ago and 24 hours ahead.
+The above example creates a query for bookings that exists for a Location with timespan between 1 hour ago and 24 hours ahead.

 ### Performing a Booking of a Location